programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ### Next Steps with Community Mods

 I recommend that you start by installing and enabling Community Maps 2 via the game's built-in mod.io menu, and try some of its lovely terrains while you familiarize yourself with the base game.
 Then, move to Delenda Est or another of the many vetted mods for new civilizations or other features that might be relevant for your classroom.
-[Millenium A.D.](https://mod.io/g/0ad/m/millenniumad), for example, which is focused on the ninth and tenth centuries CE, offers playable iterations of the Anglo-Saxons, Byzantines, Carolingians, Norse, Rus, and Ummayads.
+[Millenium A.D.](https://mod.io/g/0ad/m/millenniumad), for example, which is focused on the ninth and tenth centuries A.D., offers playable iterations of the Anglo-Saxons, Byzantines, Carolingians, Norse, Rus, and Ummayads.
 As of May 2025, it is more of a work-in-progress than Delenda Est, but it already has tens of thousands of downloads.

 ## Importing Geographic Data to Create Historical Scenarios